littlebee/basic_bot/docs/setup_on_pi_bookworm.md

 just insert the `export ...` line above in the rc.local file before the line that calls your start.sh script.

+Restart the bot or restart the `basic_bot.services.vision` service.

 ## Validate